How to Correct Supination: Stretches, Exercises, Orthotics, & More

 In addition to performing exercises, wearing proper footwear, and using orthotics, there are also other treatment options to manage the symptoms of supination.
 The appropriate treatment method depends on how severe the case is before intervention.

 Generally, these methods include rest, nonsteroidal anti-inflammatory drugs (NSAIDs), activity limitation, and physical therapy.
-High-quality custom orthotics like those offered by Upstep can also help fortify healthy ankle joint alignment—relieving any pain caused by foot supination.
+High-quality custom orthotics can also help fortify healthy ankle joint alignment.